josygeorge/practical-python-flask-project/README.md

     - Sign In to Heroku account
     - create New App
 2. Connect Git remote to Heroku
-    - Get heroku url from Settings Tab Section
+    - Get heroku url from Settings Tab Section, IF USING via CLI
       ```sh
       git remote add heroku https://git.heroku.com/practical-python-flask-project.git
       ```
         - Here, chosen 'heroku' as the remote name.
 It can be any name of your choice, but devoid of other remote names the repo has!
+    OR
+    - use GUI directly
+        - push the full app to your github, after finishing the following steps 3, 4, 5
+        - then deploy to heroku.
+Go to -> Section 6.2
 3. Create and/or Use a 'requirements.txt' file
     - use pip freeze / pip3 freeze to redirect the output, the installed packages, to the file as it's content by creating the file
       ```sh